Jeremy Lin: Charlotte Hornets (2015–2016)

 On July 9, 2015, Lin signed a two-year, $4.3 million contract with the Charlotte Hornets, who used their bi-annual exception in the deal.
 He had been open to re-joining New York, but they were not interested, having drafted guard Jerian Grant to pair with veteran José Calderón at point guard.
 Lin was projected to back up Hornets point guard Kemba Walker, and coach Steve Clifford envisioned that the two pick-and-roll players would sometimes play together.

 Lin made his debut for the Hornets in the team's season opener against the Miami Heat on October 28, scoring 17 points off the bench in a 104–94 loss.
-On December 17, he scored a season-high 35 points in a 109–99 overtime win over Toronto Raptors.
+On December 17, he scored a season-high 35 points in a 109–99 overtime win over the Toronto Raptors.
 On March 21, 2016, he scored 15 of his 29 points in the fourth quarter, including the go-ahead jumper with 48 seconds remaining, to help Charlotte rally from a 30–7 deficit in the second quarter for a 91–88 comeback victory over San Antonio.
 Lin's only season with the Hornets came to an end after they were defeated in seven games by the Heat in the first round of the playoffs.
 He finished seventh in voting for the NBA Sixth Man of the Year Award.

 After declining his $2.2 million player option for the 2016–17 season, Lin became an unrestricted free agent on July 1, 2016.